 As a business owner, you should be consistently maintaining your website and implementing an SEO strategy that attracts qualified visitors based on their search terms.
 But what happens if qualified visitors are clicking on your website and never convert or quickly return to the search result page?
 (Learn more about Bounce Rate) This is often indicative of a user experience issue.

 Google Page Experience

-Thanks to the Google “Page Experience” update released in June of 2021, website owners are now or should be taking care to ensure their page experience is optimized.
+Thanks to the Google “Page Experience” update released in June of 2021, website owners are now, or should be, taking great care to ensure their page experience is optimized.
 The Page Experience update emphasizes four key areas that impact the user experience.
 The four categories are:

 - Core Web Vitals

 - HTTPS Protocol

 What are “Core Web Vitals” and how do I improve my PageSpeed Insights score?